ShaunSHamilton/key-code/README.md

 Learn the VSCode shortcut keys.

+To use, open the command palette and run the command: `Key Code: Start`

 ## Known Issues

 Calling out known issues can help limit users opening duplicate issues against your extension.